 The Reading Test is designed to measure reading comprehension and is untimed, multiple choice, and is a computer based exam.
 A score of at least 55 is considered a demonstration of proficiency.

-The Writing Test is designed to measure the ability to do college-level writing in English based on critical reading, thinking, and writing skills.
-90 minutes is allotted for the completion of this paper-and-pen test (time may differ for students with accommodations.)
-Non-electronic dictionaries are allowed.
-A score of 56 or higher demonstrates proficiency.
+The Writing Test is designed to measure the ability to do college level writing in English based on critical reading and thinking.
+Ninety minutes is allotted for the completion of this paper and pen test.
+Kindly note that time may differ for students with accommodations.
+Our Testing Office provides each student with pen, pencil and a paperback dictionary to use during this test.
+Electronic dictionaries are not allowed.
+An overall score of 56 or higher demonstrates proficiency.

 The math test is untimed, multiple choice, and computer based.
 The test consists of: